2002–03 Miami Heat season

-The 2002–03 Miami Heat season was the fifteenth season for the Miami Heat in the National Basketball Association.
-The Heat had the tenth pick in the 2002 NBA draft, and selected Caron Butler from the University of Connecticut.
-With the continued effects of his kidney ailment, Alonzo Mourning was forced to sit out the entire season.
-Without their star center, the Heat struggled losing 17 of their first 22 games.
-They would win seven of their next nine games, but then lose six straight along the way.
-The Heat finished last place in the Atlantic Division with a 25–57 record, their worst since the 1990–91 season.
+The 2002–03 Miami Heat season was the 15th season for the Miami Heat in the National Basketball Association.
+The Heat received the tenth overall pick in the 2002 NBA draft, and selected small forward Caron Butler from the University of Connecticut, and signed free agent Travis Best during the off-season.
+However, due to the continuing effects of his kidney ailment, All-Star center Alonzo Mourning underwent a kidney transplant, and would miss the entire regular season.

+Without Mourning, and despite the addition of Caron Butler and Best, the Heat struggled losing 10 of their first 12 games of the regular season.
+After a 6–18 start to the season, the team won six of their next seven games, but then posted a six-game losing streak afterwards, and held a 17–32 record at the All-Star break.
+The Heat lost 18 of their final 23 games of the season, and finished in last place in the Atlantic Division with a 25–57 record, their worst since the 1990–91 season.